‘A humanitarian catastrophe’: One year on, is there any hope for peace in Sudan’s brutal civil war?

 One year into the brutal civil war between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (SAF) paramilitary group, the north African country appears no closer to peace.

-More than 14,000 people have been killed and tens of thousands injured in the 12 months of heavy fighting, according to the UN.
+More than 14,000 people have been killed and tens of thousands injured during 12 months of heavy fighting, according to the UN.
 Millions more have been displaced and are facing starvation, the agency has warned.

 On Tuesday, Reuters reported that attacks around al-Fashir, the capital of North Darfur, shattered a truce that had protected it from the year-long conflict.